Elephant Refuge and Wildlife Rescue Center

 Elephant Refuge

 Besides giving refuge to domesticated elephants, many of the animals that stay at the Elephant Refuge have been rescued from a life in which they were trained and forced to work on the streets as begging tools and tourist attractions, where they had to entertain tourists by performing tricks.
-Many of the rescued elephants are in a bad state when they arrive at the center and also often need to receive medical attention and supervision.
-In the center of the WFFT, they will receive the necessary help and care to be later released in the nature if possible.
+Many of the rescued elephants are in a bad state when they arrive at the center and they often need to receive medical attention.

 What are your tasks as volunteer?